 - Expediting material, maintaining the budget, and handling all inconsistencies on the job site.

-- Providing brilliant customer service, communicate with clients throughout the contract, and follow up on all finished work.
+- Providing brilliant customer service, communicating with clients throughout the contract, and following up on all finished work.

 - Designed custom work for clients’ homes through general home remolding, collaborating with plumbers, electricians, and licensed engineers.